Omkar2k5/CLAA-V.0/PROJECT_EXPLANATION.md

-# Schedulo Lite - Smart Session Booking System
+# College Leave Management System

 ## Project Overview
-Schedulo Lite is a modern, responsive web application for managing time slot bookings.
-It provides an intuitive interface for users to view, book, and cancel time slots with real-time updates and authentication.
+A comprehensive college leave management system built with Next.js and Firebase.
+The application enables teachers to apply for leaves and allows HODs/Principals to approve or reject leave applications with real-time updates and role-based access control.

 ## Tech Stack